 - 2. Stir in the sugar.
 (It’s best to start with 3/4 cup and then as the mixture simmers, carefully take a taste and, if desired, add more sugar a little at a time.)
 Using the tip of a sharp knife, split the half vanilla bean lengthwise, scrape the seeds into the mixture, and then toss in the pod.
 Continue simmering, stirring occasionally, until the preserves are thickened slightly, 10 to 15 minutes.
 Skim and discard any foam on the surface.
 Discard the vanilla pod.

 - 3. Divide the jam between 2 sterilized half-pint canning jars.
-Screw on the lids, let cool to room temperature, and then refrigerate overnight to allow the jam to develop its flavors.
-Use within 2 weeks.
+Screw on the lids, let cool to room temperature, and then refrigerate overnight to allow the jam to develop its flavor.
+Keep refrigerated and use within 2 weeks.